pythonarcade/arcade/doc/programming_guide/sound.rst

 example, one character may get close enough to the player to attack or perform some other action.

-Although this may seem unimportant, it is crucial if for games which hide parts of the world from view.
+Although this may seem unimportant, it is crucial for games which hide parts of the world from view.
 An enemy with no way to know it's there is the most common version of the unknown danger example listed in :ref:`sound-why-important`.

 See the following to learn more: